 5.2 Special Meetings.
 The President, the Vice President, or any three Directors may call a special meeting of the Board of Directors.
 The types of business that may be conducted at a special meeting of the Board of Directors are identical to those that may be conducted at regular meetings, except as provided in these Bylaws.
 The person(s) calling the meeting are responsible for notifying the Secretary, either in person or in writing, at least five (5) business days in advance of the meeting, and the Secretary shall give notice of the meeting as provided in Section 5.3.
 Special Board of Director meetings shall be held in the Highland Area.

 5.3 Notices of Meetings.
 Not less than three (3) days’ written notice of a regular or special meeting of the Board of Directors, excluding the day of the meeting, shall be given to all Directors unless the date, time and place of a Board meeting was announced at a previous meeting of the Board of Directors, in which case additional notice is not required.
-Whenever possible, the schedule of regular Board of Directors meetings shall be published in a newspaper of general circulation serving the Highland Area.
+Whenever possible, the schedule of regular Board of Directors meetings shall be published in media serving the Highland Area.
 No notice of any Board of Directors meeting, regular or special, need state the purpose of the meeting except as may be specifically required by these Bylaws or otherwise required by law.
 Notice of a meeting at which an amendment to the Articles of Incorporation of the HDC will be proposed must contain the substance of the proposed amendment.

 Notice shall be delivered personally, sent by facsimile communication, sent by electronic mail, posted on an electronic network together with a separate notice to the Director of the specific posting, mailed, first class, postage prepaid. or such other methods as are fair and reasonable as determined in the reasonable discretion of the Secretary.
 Whenever written notice to Directors provides less than five (5) days’ prior written notice of the meeting, excluding the date of the meeting, reasonable effort shall be made to notify Directors by telephone of the meeting at the time of giving notice in another permitted form, but the failure to contact any Director(s) by telephone shall not affect the validity of the meeting or any action taken at such meeting.